 1. fMRI was a surprising, rapid discovery.

-Elements leading up to the discovery of fMRI were the discovery of BOLD by Ogawa et al (Ogawa 2012), the discovery of the dependence of blood T2 on oxygenation by Thulborn et al(Thulborn 2012), the advent of arterial spin labelling techniques by Williams et al. (Williams, Detre et al. 1992), the technical capability to perform EPI (Cohen and Schmitt 2012), and for the Minnesota group, higher field strengths(Uğurbil 2012).
+Elements leading up to the discovery of fMRI were the http://www.thebrainblog.org/dating-a-tall-guy/ by Ogawa et al (Ogawa 2012), the man hunt gay dating on oxygenation by Thulborn et al(Thulborn 2012), the advent of arterial spin labelling techniques by Williams et al. (Williams, Detre et al. 1992), the technical capability to perform EPI (Cohen and Schmitt 2012), and for the Minnesota group, higher field strengths(Uğurbil 2012).

 The first fMRI results came from Ken Kwong’s penchant for trying interesting experiments.
 With Ken’s experiment, the method was discovered rather than incrementally developed.
 In fact, the pulse sequence and basic parameters used by Ken for BOLD were not anything overly complex or new – simple T2* weighted gradient-echo EPI at 1.5 Tesla.
 There was minimal time series processing involved then – in stark contrast to processing methods today.
 Interestingly, aside from the explosion in the sophistication of time series processing, the details of Ken’s first experiment have not qualitatively changed in terms of general practice over the years.
 He was just the first to realize that such a straightforward thing could be done!